Rayleigh-Taylor instability¶

 K = FunctionSpace(mesh, "DQ", 2) # Level-set function space (scalar, discontinuous)

-R = FunctionSpace(mesh, "R", 0) # Real space for time step
+R = FunctionSpace(mesh, "R", 0) # Real space (constants across the domain)

-z = Function(Z) # A field over the mixed function space Z
+stokes = Function(Z) # A field over the mixed function space Z

-z.subfunctions[0].rename("Velocity") # Associated Firedrake velocity function
+stokes.subfunctions[0].rename("Velocity") # Firedrake function for velocity

-T = Function(Q, name="Temperature") # Firedrake function for temperature
+stokes.subfunctions[1].rename("Pressure") # Firedrake function for pressure

 psi = Function(K, name="Level set") # Firedrake function for level set